virtual-labs/exp-image-histogram-iiith/experiment/theory.md

 H(k) = N<sub>k</sub> k = 0,1,2.....K-1.

-where Nk is the count of pixels at gray level k.
+where N<sub>k</sub> is the count of pixels at gray level k.
 The total number of bins in this histogram is K .
 Theoretically, the maximum value for K is determined by the pixel depth M of the image.
 For instance, for an M=8-bit greyscale image, we can have up to 2<sup>M</sup> = 256 = K bins and for a binary image (1-bit) we can have just 2 bins.

 Sometimes, the value of K is chosen to be different from 2<sup>M</sup>.
 This will alter the appearance of the histogram.
 The example below illustrates this effect.